microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-03.md

 Too comfortable?
 Eager to do more?
 Try these additional challenges!

 - Enhance the pipeline so that it can be used to load all tables.
 Steps required for this would include:
-    - Update Azure Data Factory to use expressions and parameters wherever possible
+    - Update Azure Data Factory to use expressions and parameters wherever possible.
+Review.
+T-SQL script, `GetUpdates_wrapper.sql` in the `Resources.zip` file under folder `Challenge03` for guidance.
-    - Add a ForEach Loop to iterate through all tables and execute your pipeline for each one (note: Dimensions need to be loaded prior to Facts)
+    - Add a ForEach Loop to iterate through all tables and execute your pipeline for each one (note: Dimensions need to be loaded prior to Facts).
+Review T-SQL script, `PopulateETLCutoff.sql` in the `Resources.zip` file under folder `Challenge03` to learn the load dependencies in the ETL job.
 - Leverage [partition switching](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition?toc=/azure/synapse-analytics/toc.json&bc=/azure/synapse-analytics/breadcrumb/toc.json#partition-switching) for tables with large-scale modifications (UPDATES)
 - Refactor the T-SQL code in Polybase to leverage Python or Scala
 - Build out these data pipelines using Azure Mapping Data Flows